Apel (film): Release

 Apel was released in 1970 and promoted by Poland as a film about the martyrs of the Nazi concentration camps.

 Before the film's release, the Nazi concentration camp was considered an inappropriate subject matter for animated films at the time.
-Apel has been called "the first animated film in Eastern Europe to directly depict the concetrations".
+Apel has been called "the first animated film in Eastern Europe to directly depict the concentration camps".

 Reception

-The film was praised in Poland, with film critic Jerzy Giżycki favorably comparing it to The Last Stage (1947) and Passenger (1963).
+Apel was praised in Poland, with film critic Jerzy Giżycki favorably comparing it to The Last Stage (1947) and Passenger (1963).
 In his book Polish Film and the Holocaust: Politics and Memory, Marek Haltof called Apel "one of the most unusual films ever made in Poland".

-Apel was awarded the Grand Prix at the Annecy International Animation Film Festival in 1971 in a three-way tie with Yugoslavian short film The Bride and the American short film The Further Adventures of Uncle Sam.
+Apel was awarded the Grand Prix at the Annecy International Animation Film Festival in 1971 in a three-way tie with the Yugoslavian short film The Bride and the American short film The Further Adventures of Uncle Sam.

 The film also won the Bronze Hobby-Horse (Lajkonik) at the 1971 Kraków Film Festival.
 At the 50th Kraków Film Festival in 2010, Apel was selected for screening with nineteen other films–ten Polish films and ten foreign films deemed the best from the festival's history, as selected by seven film critics.
 Apel was also screened the same year at the 35th Polish Film Festival in Gdynia.